user-don/Caregiver/README.md

 On the patient side, an alarm will go off when it is time to take a medication, or time to check in.
 Once you have acknowledged the alert on the patient side, it will send an alert notification to the caregiver side

 ** Note: this app operates under the assumption of constant internet access.
-It will not function properly without internet access.
+It will not function properly without internet access